 For 2-d and 3-d Delaunay triangulations, Geomview ('qdelaunay G') displays the corresponding convex hull (a paraboloid).

-To view a 2-d Delaunay triangulation, use 'qdelaunay GrD2' to drop the last dimension.
+To view a 2-d Delaunay triangulation, use 'qdelaunay GrD2' to drop the last dimension and view ridges.
 This is the same as viewing the hull without perspective (see Geomview's 'cameras' menu).

-To view a 3-d Delaunay triangulation, use 'qdelaunay GrD3' to drop the last dimension.
+To view a 3-d Delaunay triangulation, use 'qdelaunay GrD3' to drop the last dimension and view ridges.
 You may see extra edges.
 These are interior edges that Geomview moves towards the viewer (see 'lines closer' in Geomview's camera options).
 Use option 'Gt' to make the outer ridges transparent in 3-d.
 See Delaunay and Voronoi examples.

 For 2-d Delaunay triangulations, Mathematica ('m') and Maple ('FM') output displays the lower facets of the corresponding convex hull (a paraboloid).